sventorben/keycloak-home-idp-discovery/README.md

 ### Configure email domains

 Email domains can be configured per identity provider.
 Currently, this can only be achieved via [Identity Providers REST API](https://www.keycloak.org/docs-api/18.0/rest-api/index.html#_identity_providers_resource).
-Make sure to post the fully body, as you may receive from a `GET` request to the same endpoint, plus the `home.idp.discovery.domains` configuration.
+Make sure to post the full body, as you may receive from a `GET` request to the same endpoint, plus the `home.idp.discovery.domains` configuration.
 ```json
 PUT /{realm}/identity-provider/instances/{alias}
 {